Halfway Houses in Albany, GA

 • Payment assistance

-• HIV/AIDS clients, domestic violence victims and adult women
+• Domestic violence victims, pregnant and postpartum women and adult women

 Penfield Addiction Ministries Alapaha Campus - 55.6 miles from Albany, GA

-Penfield Addiction Ministries Alapaha Campus is a sober living house in Alapaha, GA, 31622 zip code.
+Penfield Addiction Ministries Alapaha Campus is a sober living home in Alapaha, GA, 31622 zip code.

 Address: 15320 Highway 129, Alapaha, GA 31622 in Berrien County